byu24/at.sc.db/README.md

 ## Download
 1. Prior to downloading the data, a metadata CSV file must be set up.
 Follow the format of `sample_metadata.csv` in the `data` directory.
 	* Set a naming structure for the samples in the first column of the metadata CSV.
+Use an easy structure that will help identify the originating sample in the final database.
+	* Include the SRA IDs and the corresponding SRR IDs in the appropriate column.
+If a sample has two or more SRR IDs under the same SRA, samples must be concatenated after filtering.
+	* The scRNAseq Platform and Version is important to specify.
+The two methods used in this project were DropSeq and 10xGenomics.
+	* If the samples have been sequenced with additional genomes, specify the genome in the "Genome" column.
+This project had "at10" (*A. thaliana* only), "at10_hg38" (with human genome), and "at10_mm10" (with mouse genome).
+Specifying the genomes is necessary for accurate mapping.
+	* Specify the number of expected cells in the "ExpCell" column.
+This information is used in the Analyze section.
 2. Running `mk_download.sh` in the `src/download` directory will make individual file scripts that downloads each of the samples from NCBI.
 This script saves time from having to manually download each raw data file.
 Change all directory files and paths to match the location on your local machine.
 Note: SRATools is required to be installed beforehand.
 3. All scripts can be submitted using `launch_download.sh`.